remi2257/sudoku-solver/README.md

 # sudoku-solver
 Hi, my name is Rémi LUX.
-I end my final year of Computer Vision Degree in Grenoble INP - Phelma, and I'm now engineer at Niryo.
-Welcome to my project
+Currently engineer at Niryo, I code this sudoku solver during my free time.
 My algorithm is able to detect and to directly solve sudokus in VR

 <p align="center">